The Twelve (novel): Plot

 Meanwhile, at the execution, Amy is confronted with the remaining 11 master virals.
 A massive fight erupts, where it is revealed that Carter isn't actually Carter, but Wolgast.
 Wolgast manages to explode a bomb that kills all the master virals and himself.
-Amy turns into a viral herself and leaves, leaving the others unsure whether she is alive or dead.
-She appears in a brief scene with Peter after he leaves the Homeland, her transformation complete.
+Amy turns into a viral herself and leaves, leaving the others unsure whether she is dead or alive.
+She appears in a brief scene with Peter after he leaves the Homeland when her transformation is complete.

 Amy visits Carter in his mind and they both prepare to wait for Zero, the first of all the virals, to come for them.
 Zero calls to Alicia to come join him, but Alicia replies that she will come, but only to kill him.

 Reception

 Reception for The Twelve has been mostly positive, with Kirkus Reviews praising the book.
 BookPage wrote that the ending to The Twelve was more satisfying than that of The Passage, but that "there are plenty of loose threads to keep readers eager for book three".
 Suvudu listed the book as one of its "Best Bets for 2012".